Robert G. Rose

 Mark retired in 2008 as Senior Director of Global Product Strategy at GlaxoSmithKline pharmaceuticals after a 37-year career that spanned organic chemistry, product marketing and strategic planning.

 Mark’s philatelic collecting interests focus primarily on the postal history of Boston and Essex County, Mass; the NY Postmaster Provisional; and transatlantic mail.
-He has written articles for the Chronicle of the U.S. Classic Postal Issues; the Collectors’ Club Philatelist; the American Philatelic Congress Book; the India Post; and the Massachusetts Spy.
-Mark is a member of the American Philatelic Society; the U.S. Philatelic Classics Society (as Asst.
-Treasurer); the Postal History Society; the Carrier & Locals Society; the New York Collectors Club; and the Greater Philadelphia Stamp & Collectors Club.
-He serves as a member of the boards of the Philatelic Foundation; the U.S. Philatelic Classics Society; the Philadelphia National Stamp Exhibition; and the Institute of Analytical Philately.
+He has written articles for the Chronicle of the U.S. Classic Postal Issues; the London Philatelist; the Collectors’ Club Philatelist; the American Philatelic Congress Book; the India Post; and the Massachusetts Spy.
+Mark is a member of the American Philatelic Society; the U.S. Philatelic Classics Society; the Postal History Society; the Carrier & Locals Society; the New York Collectors Club; and the Greater Philadelphia Stamp & Collectors Club.
+He serves as a member of CANEJ; and the boards of the American Philatelic Society; Philatelic Foundation; the U.S. Philatelic Classics Society; the American Association of Philatelic Exhibitors; and the Institute of Analytical Philately.

 Charles F. Shreve